fenago/oracle19c-administration/md/Lab_29.md

-# Learn Oracle CREATE DATBASE LINK Statement
+# Oracle CREATE DATBASE LINK Statement

 **Summary**: In this lab, you will learn about the Oracle database link and how to create a database link to a remote Oracle Database server.